Deep eutectic solvent

-Deep eutectic solvents or DESs are solutions of Lewis or Brønsted acids and bases which form a eutectic mixture.
+Deep eutectic solvents (DESs) are solutions of Lewis or Brønsted acids and bases which form a eutectic mixture.
 Deep eutectic solvents are highly tunable through varying the structure or relative ratio of parent components and thus have a wide variety of potential applications including catalytic, separation, and electrochemical processes.
 The parent components of deep eutectic solvents engage in a complex hydrogen bonding network, which results in significant freezing point depression as compared to the parent compounds.
-The extent of freezing point depression observed in DESs is well illustrated by a mixture of choline chloride and urea in a 1:2 mole ratio.
-Choline chloride and urea are both solids at room temperature with melting points of 302 °C (decomposition point) and 133 °C respectively, yet the combination of the two in a 1:2 molar ratio forms a liquid with a freezing point of 12 °C. DESs share similar properties to ionic liquids such as tunability and lack of flammability yet are distinct in that ionic liquids are neat salts composed exclusively of discrete ions.
-In contrast to ordinary solvents, such as volatile organic compounds, DESs are non-flammable, and possess low vapour pressures and toxicity.
+The extent of freezing point depression observed in DESs is well illustrated by a mixture of choline chloride (ChCl) and urea in a 1:2 mole ratio.
+Choline chloride and urea are both solids at room temperature with melting points of 302 °C (decomposition point) and 133 °C respectively, yet the combination of the two in a 1:2 molar ratio forms a liquid with a freezing point of 12 °C. DESs share similar properties to ionic liquids such as tunability and lack of flammability, yet are distinct in that ionic liquids are neat salts composed exclusively of discrete ions.
+In contrast to ordinary solvents, such as volatile organic compounds, DESs are non-flammable, and possess low vapour pressures and toxicity and are generally recognized as safe.

-Traditional eutectic solvents are mixtures of quaternary ammonium salts with hydrogen bond donors such as amines and carboxylic acids.
-Classic examples are choline and various ureas.